srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-security-center-for-iot.md

 1. Verify that you have the **Primary key** value for your **vm-device01** device available.

-    You should have save the Primary key value earlier in this lab.
+    You should have saved the Primary key value earlier in this lab.
 If not, complete the following:

     1. Open a new browser tab, and on that new tab, navigate to the Azure portal.
     1. On the Azure portal menu, click **Dashboard**, and then open your IoT Hub.